danielmkarlsson/SuperClean/README.md

 If you don't have git, then go ahead and get git, when you hopefully get asked to get git, as a consequence of running that line.
 Git is good to have.
 It let's us have version control and install all kinds of neat stuff.
 If you are on a mac then it won't be that huge whole Xcode thing, it'll just be something called Xcode Select which is quite small.
+This old way of installing is clunky and error prone.

 ## Updating

 If you used the drag to Extensions folder option above then replace that folder and you are done.
 If you went with the Quarks option above then I have found that in order to be able to update consistently across different operating systems I need to first uninstall: